OpaleRambaud/Algo_repliement_proteine_REMC/README.md

 with the following arguments:

---input_file : a file containing the HP sequence
+--input_file : a file containing the HP sequence (-i)

---steps : the number of steps you want (this argument is optional, the default value is 10000)
+--steps : the number of steps you want (this argument is optional, the default value is 10000) (-n)

---output_pdb : the name of the output file in pdb format
+--output_pdb : the name of the output file in pdb format (-o)

---crankshaft : choose to use the Crankshaft move that is risky because of errors
+--crankshaft : choose to use the Crankshaft move that is risky because of errors (-c)

 So, one example of this command is :

-`python create_res -i HP1.txt --s 1000 -o my_model.pdb -c`
+`python create_res -i HP1.txt -n 1000 -o my_model.pdb `

 The ouput is a pdb with a model for every folding.